fabsta/fabsta.github.io_old/_posts/2016-04-15-data-science---questions-and-answers.md

 ### What does the “support” mean in Support Vector Machine?

-"In SVMs the resulting separating hyper-plane is attributed to a sub-set of data feature vectors (i.e., the ones that their associated Lagrange multipliers are greater than 0).
+"In SVMs the resulting separating hyperplane is attributed to a sub-set of data feature vectors (i.e., the ones that their associated Lagrange multipliers are greater than 0).
 These feature vectors were named support vectors because intuitively you could say that they "support" the separating hyper-plane or you could say that for the separating hyper-plane the support vectors play the same role as the pillars to a building."

 (<a href="#top">Back to top</a> \| [source](http://stackoverflow.com/questions/21694855/what-does-the-support-mean-in-support-vector-machine?rq=1))